grscheller/scheller-linux-archive/grok/Java/wordTearing/README.md

 * Eight Threads working indepently on each byte of a word.
 * The threads should not get in each others way unless the underlying java implementation can only work on whole words at a time.
+* I suspect the Java 10 compiler is "optimizing" away execution

 ### Usage:
 * Build via: `javac WordTearing.java`